 I’ve seen Buffalo blossom over the last five years.
 I grew up just an hour from the city and my visits there usually consisted of a quick run to one of its malls and a liquor store or two before heading back home.
 I never visited the downtown area at all.
 There seemed no reason to go there.
+I couldn’t have dreamed of a place like Hotel Henry being there, despite the bones of the place.

 On one visit, I managed to get completely lost as I tried to get to the Anchor Bar, the creator of the original Buffalo chicken wings.
 I’d been to the location in the center of the city and thought I knew where I was going.
 While driving, I couldn’t help but notice some of the amazing architecture scattered throughout the downtown.
-I soon learned that the greatest hits of the best American architects were right here, including Louis Sullivan, Frank Lloyd Wright, Frederick Law Olmsted and Henry Hobson Richardson.
+I soon learned that the greatest hits of the best American architects were right here, including Louis Sullivan, Frank Lloyd Wright, Frederick Law Olmsted, and Henry Hobson Richardson.

 That was the beginning of my love affair with Buffalo.
-It started with its architecture and then spread to its history, its cuisine, its museums, its lakeside spaces and its proud citizens.
+It started with its architecture and then spread to its history, its cuisine, its museums, its lakeside spaces, and its proud citizens.
 Every time I return to Buffalo, my appreciation for it deepens.
-There’s always something new happening and always something traditional and unique that I discover from its famous pizza and delicious sponge candy, to Friday night fish frys and neighborhood taverns.
+There’s always something new happening and always something traditional and unique that I discover from its famous pizza and delicious sponge candy, to Friday night fish fries and neighborhood taverns.

 For more than 140 years, the site was home to the Buffalo State Asylum for the Insane.
 The main building was stunning, built in 1870 in Romanesque style using brick and Medina red sandstone.
 In 1973, the site was added to the National Register of Historic Places.
 Then in around 2008, the first rumblings started about restoration, including stabilizing the buildings and repairing the roof.